 You'd be forgiven for thinking this postcard-perfect picture is of Amsterdam or Venice, not a town in France.
 Annecy, an alpine town in southeastern France, is perched on the shores of Lake Annecy and has a network of canals that intersect the cobbled streets.
 Gelato-colored houses with window boxes overflowing with flowers overlook the water, making this town one of the most scenic spots in the country.

 Local Tip: Embrace water spots.
 Thousands of French people travel to Lake Annecy every summer to make the most of the glass-like water and sublime conditions.
 Make like a local and go sailing, water skiing, kayaking, or stand-up paddleboarding.

 Cassis is often overlooked thanks to its proximity to popular Marseille, but don't be fooled—just because you haven't heard of it doesn't mean it should be missed.
 The picturesque port town on the Côte d'Azur is the perfect base to explore the famous Parc National des Calanques and take a dip in the impossibly turquoise Mediterranean Sea.
-It's a much less obvious choice to Nice and Cannes with 10 times the charm.
+It's a much less obvious choice than Nice and Cannes with 10 times the charm.

 Local Tip: Visit a local French restaurant, choose a table on the street, and order bouillabaisse with a glass of Cassis's famed white wine.
 You won't regret it.

 Gordes, one of the prettiest towns in Provence, belongs on every traveler's French bucket list.
 The honey-colored stone resort town is home to quaint French boutiques, galleries, and markets, and has a wide range of accommodation options, from luxury vacation homes to locally run B&Bs.
 Be sure to visit Sénanque Abbey to capture the popular swaying lavender fields.